prajwal2867/The-SkillSpace/README.md

 # SkillSpace

-**SkillSpace** is a modern, feature-rich web platform prototype designed for creators, educators, entrepreneurs, and learners to build, discover, and grow vibrant online communities.

-Built with clean Vanilla JavaScript, standard modular architecture, and a curated design system, SkillSpace offers a sleek user experience comparable to top community platforms like Skool and Circle.

----

-## What Is This All About?

 SkillSpace is an all-in-one online platform designed for creators, coaches, and educators to host community discussions, online courses, and event calendars in a single location.

 ### Core Mission & Purpose